michaeluno/amazon-auto-links/readme.txt

 = Do I need Amazon Access Keys? =

-Yes, all the unit types require Amazon access keys (as of v3.8.2).
+For the category unit type, no but for other unit types, yes.
 You need to issue a pair of keys on either the AWS site or the Amazon Associates page.

 For that, you need to have an account with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).
 The keys can be obtained by logging in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).

 More detailed instruction, please refer to the [To register as a Product Advertising API developer](https://docs.aws.amazon.com/AWSECommerceService/latest/GSG/GettingStarted.html#BecominganAssociate) or [**How to Obtain Access Key and Secret Key**](http://wordpress.org/plugins/amazon-auto-links/other_notes/) section.

+= Is the plugin compatible with PA-API 5? =
+Yes.
+The plugin is compatible with PA-API (Amazon Product Advertising API) 5.0.

 = What does a Unit mean? =